 Community psychiatry was born at Mass General when Eric Lindemann, MD, the Department of Psychiatry’s second chief, launched historic studies of survivors of a fire in the trendy Coconut Grove night club in Boston’s Back Bay to understand the role of trauma in psychosomatic illness.
 This early groundwork has reverberated through the department’s history, helping veterans returning from World War II and Korea, and connects today to our work understanding post-traumatic stress disorder and programs for our current returning warriors.
 The Red Sox Foundation/Mass General Home Base Program today serves veterans of the conflicts in Iraq and Afghanistan who live with deployment- or combat-related stress and/or traumatic brain injury, as well as serving their families.

-After more than 76 years, the combination of compassionate medical care, state-of-the-art research, training of the next generation and serving the community continue to define the MGH Department of Psychiatry.
+After 80 years, the combination of compassionate medical care, state-of-the-art research, training of the next generation and serving the community continue to define the MGH Department of Psychiatry.
 “At MGH Psychiatry,” says Dr. Jerrold F. Rosenbaum, current Chief of Psychiatry, “we are uniquely poised to do battle with some of the most common and debilitating of all disease conditions because of the scope, excellence and diversity of our clinical and research teams.”